 Student Absence for Observation of Religious Holy Days: A student who is absent from classes for the observation of a religious holy day shall be allowed to take an examination or complete an assignment scheduled for that day within a reasonable time after the absence if, not later than the fifteenth day after the first day of the semester, the student had notified the instructor of each scheduled class that the student would be absent for a religious holy day.

-If you have a disability, please notify me during the first week so that we may discuss appropriate accommodations.
-Should you have any concerns, do not hesitate to reach out so we can develop an effective plan together.
+If you have a disability, please contact me in the first week to discuss accommodations.
+Reach out with any concerns so we can make a plan.

 Evaluation Method: